Mbed-TLS/mbedtls/yotta/data/example-tls-client/README.md

 ## Debugging the TLS connection

 If you are experiencing problems with this example, you should first rule out network issues by making sure the [simple HTTP file downloader example](https://github.com/ARMmbed/mbed-example-network-private/tree/master/test/helloworld-tcpclient) for the TCP module works as expected.
-If not, please follow the debug instructions below.
+If not, please follow the debug instructions for the HTTP file example before proceeding with the instructions below.

 To print out more debug information about the TLS connection, edit the file `source/main.cpp` and change the definition of `DEBUG_LEVEL` (near the top of the file) from 0 to a positive number: